andubiel/simple-router-backups/README.md

 ## This Demo includes the following scenarios
 * Backing up the Router Configs to a Local Directory
 * Backing up the Router Configs to a directory on the AAP Controller
-* Backing up the Router Configs to an External server
 * Backing up the Router Configs to a Git Repo using a new Branch
-* Backing up the Router Configs to a Git Repo in the main branch

 ## Getting started

 This demo will require the following environment:

   * A local Ansible Install (ansible-playbook)
   * An Ansible-Navigator (network-ee execution environment image)
   * Ansible Automation Platform 2.3 (network-ee execution environment image)